 David Maine joined DxDiscovery in 2012 as the Chief Operations Officer, a company for which he wrote the business plan and has lined up potential investors.
-Prior to this role, Maine has achieved a BS in Environmental Resource Economics and is graduating from the graduate school of economics in 2014.
+Prior to this role, Maine has achieved a BS in Environmental Resource Economics (2010) and MA in Economics (2014).
 More recently, Maine served as Project Manager at the UNR/DRI Technology Transfer Office where his role was to assist in the commercialization of technologies developed among the researchers at UNR/DRI.
 Through this role he gained experience in; the five disciplines of innovation, community relations, economic development, market research, and policy analysis.
 In addition Maine is a part time professor of Economics and Entrepreneurship at Truckee Meadows Community College.
 With more than 15 years of managerial experience, Mr. Maine now oversees the business operations and development of DxDiscovery’s suite of diagnostic products.

 Kathryn Pflughoeft is a Research Scientist at DxDiscovery with expertise in host:microbe interactions.
 A concentration of her research has been the study of extracellular proteins and carbohydrates (secreted or cell envelope-associated), developing expertise in the purification of proteins from expression systems as well as from the native organism.
 In addition Kathryn has a strong interest in the regulation of extracellular virulence factors and antimicrobial proteins.
 She earned her PhD in Microbiology and Molecular Genetics at the University of Texas Health Science Center, Houston.